 Grades of Waterproofing Protection

-No water penetration acceptable.
+No water ingress or dampness areas is acceptable.

 In most cases, a Grade 3 (Dry Environment) level of protection is required for habitable use or for storage of anything that could be damaged by moisture.